 Rural Electric Cooperative: A not-for-profit electric company that has been financed under the Rural Electrification Act of 1936.
 Ohio has 24 rural electric cooperatives.
 Ohio law leaves cooperatives an option as to whether to participate in competitive retail electric services.

 Slamming: Switching electric or natural gas service to another supplier without a customer’s approval.
 This practice is illegal and penalties are enforced by the PUCO.

-Standard Choice Offer (SCO): Each year, Columbia Gas of Ohio, Dominion East Ohio and Vectren Energy Delivery of Ohio conduct auctions to secure natural gas supplies for customers who do not participate in the retail choice program.
+Standard Choice Offer (SCO): Each year, Columbia Gas of Ohio, Dominion Energy Ohio and Vectren Energy Delivery of Ohio conduct auctions to secure natural gas supplies for customers who do not participate in the retail choice program.
 The auction establishes a SCO rate for choice-eligible customers.
 The SCO rate is based on the NYMEX month-end settlement price for natural gas, plus a retail price adjustment determined in the auctions.
 The retail price adjustment reflects the winning bidders’ price to deliver natural gas from the production area to the utility’s service area.

 Standard Service Offer: The electric generation service a customer will receive from their local electric utility if they do not choose an electric supplier.

 Supplier: The company that you can choose to provide the generation portion of your electricity or the supply portion of your natural gas service.

 Terms and Conditions: A contract between a competitive retail electric service provider or competitive retail natural gas service provider and a customer that outlines fees, length of service and other important information.